 |The rate for a control point to decay to its current state.
 Applies when the point is contested.||Number|

 |The rate for a control point to decay from captured to neutral.
 Applies when nobody is dominating the point.|

 |DeprecatedCapture progress is retained even if capturing is interrupted.|

-Has been replaced with the recovery & decay attributes which allow much more control over progress.
+This has been replaced with the recovery & decay attributes which allow more control over progress.